Image Map

 Cover the coaster with a sheet of clean butcher paper.

 Centering the EasyPress 2 on top of the coaster, and apply heat with no pressure for 240 seconds.
-When you click on the logo light, the countdown will begin and will beep when finished.
+When you press the lit logo, the countdown will begin and will beep when finished.

 When complete, carefully lift the press straight up to stop any sliding between the layers.